crowdwave/identoro/README.md

 - `EMAIL_REPLY_TO` - Reply-to email address
 - `RECAPTCHA_SITE_KEY` - Site key for Google reCAPTCHA
 - `RECAPTCHA_SECRET_KEY` - Secret key for Google reCAPTCHA
+- `USER` - User name or ID to drop privileges to
+- `GROUP` - Group name or ID to drop privileges to

 ## Rate Limiting